 Children in their early years and, subsequently, in primary schools learn about the features of happy, caring, respectful and safe relationships.
-Secondary schools and learning providers should continue to build on this knowledge and understanding.
+Secondary schools and education providers for 11-18 year olds should continue to build on the knowledge, understanding and skills that young people need to develop, refine and practise.
 Learning about relationships is a lifelong pursuit.